wevisdemo/senate67/scripts/media-fetcher/README.md

 ### Grant Permission to the Targeted Folder

-The Service Account will have its own email (e.g. `xxxx@--project-name--.iam.gserviceaccount.com`), add that email address to the targeted folder as a `Editor`.
+The Service Account will have its own email (e.g. `xxxx@--project-name--.iam.gserviceaccount.com`), add that email address to the targeted folder as an `Editor`.